polyquantique/Photon-Number-Classification/README.md

 # PHOTON NUMBER CLASSIFICATION

-Comparison of different algorithms for classification of transition edge sensor signals for photon number state detection.
+Comparison of different algorithms for the classification of transition edge sensor signals.
 With the development of a variety of techniques in the field of A.I. the goal is to quantify the advantages of modern classification techniques in the context of photon detection.